Chapter 14 : 13- Wand Weaknesses

-“I have some information for you, it turns out that the Erumpent Horn that didn’t explode was a fake.”
+“I have some information for you,” She said wearily.
+“It turns out that the Erumpent Horn that didn’t explode was a fake.”

 “A fake?”
 Harry replied, stunned.

-“Yes.”
-She said.
-“Now if you’re right about this rebellion, then I need to tell Kingsley.
-This is my new senior assistant, Kitty Griffiths, she can help you with the security you wanted to talk to me about.”
+“Yes,” She said.
+“Now if you’re right about this rebellion, then I need to speak with Kingsley.
+This is my new senior assistant, Kitty Griffiths, she can help you with the security details you wanted to talk to me about.”
 She indicated the woman standing next to her and Kitty held out a bony hand to Harry.
 She was a pale, slim, tall woman who had long red hair that reached all the way down to her hips and wore long dark blue robes.

 “It’s a pleasure to meet you Mr Potter.”
-She said as Harry shook her outstretched hand and as Natasha left the Department, Harry indicated for Kitty to enter his office.
+She said as Harry shook her outstretched hand and, as Natasha hurried out of the Office for Kingsley, Harry indicated for Kitty to enter his office.

 “So, what do you plan to do with Dawlish?”
-Harry hadn’t thought of that, although he was under the Imperius Curse, he was the one who had killed Kaman.
+Harry hadn’t thought of that.
+Although he had been under the Imperius Curse, he was the one who had killed Kaman.

 “I would have thought Kingsley or Natasha would have made that decision.”